Seoul to Gyeongju: Travel Guide and Things to Do

 Gyeongju Corea de Sur, Gyeongju South Corea

 Our hike lasted about four hours.
 One of the most beautiful sights we encountered was the cherry blossoms, which grew everywhere, unlike in some parks, where they are perfectly positioned and planted.
-Finally, we reached a river, which marked the end of our hike.
+Finally, we reached a river, marking the end of our hike.

 After returning to the city and having lunch to regain energy, we enjoyed a delicious coffee on one of the downtown terraces.